Updated: April 3, 2023 - 10 min read

 Understanding Your Tech Needs (And Budget!)

-The biggest mistakes you can make when building a new product stack is to assume that a. you already know what tech solutions you need and b. which products provide those solutions.
+The biggest mistake you can make when building a new product stack is to assume that a. you already know what tech solutions you need and b. which products provide those solutions.

 Instead of thinking “All companies use Salesforce right?
 That means we need Salesforce right now.”
 Salesforce is certainly a mainstay of the tech industry’s stack favorites.
 But it also comes with a price tag, and it may be out of your budget if you’re in the early stages of building something.